The 2023 online application is closed. Dates for the 2024 competition will be announced in the spring.

 In this webinar, Senior Program Officer Jenny Irons and President Adam Gamoran discuss the background and goals of the Institutional Challenge Grant program and provide an overview of eligibility details, required materials, and review criteria.
 Jenny and Adam also field questions from attendees and share practical advice on how to prepare a competitive application.

-The Institutional Challenge Grant encourages research institutions to build sustained research-practice partnerships with public agencies or nonprofit organizations in order to reduce inequality in youth outcomes.
+The Institutional Challenge Grant supports university-based research institutes, schools, and centers in building sustained research-practice partnerships with public agencies or nonprofit organizations in order to reduce inequality in youth outcomes.

-To do so, research institutions will need to build the capacity of researchers to produce relevant work and the capacity of agency and nonprofit partners to use research.
-Equally important, research institutions will need to shift their policies and practices to value collaborative research.
+The grant requires that research institutions shift their policies and practices to value collaborative research.
+Institutions will also need to build the capacity of researchers to produce relevant work and the capacity of agency and nonprofit partners to use research.

-- Up to $60,000 for 6-12 months of joint planning activities (e.g., refining protocols for partnering, selecting fellows, finalizing partnership agreements, etc.).
+- Up to $60,000 for up to 9 months of joint planning activities (e.g., refining protocols for partnering, selecting fellows, finalizing partnership and data sharing agreements, etc.).

-- Up to three years of support for the partnership to conduct research to reduce inequality in youth outcomes.
+- Up to three years of support for the partnership to conduct and use research to reduce inequality in youth outcomes.

-- Resources to develop the capacities of both partners.
+- Resources to advance the proposed institutional shifts and capacities of both partners.

 - Indirect cost allowance of up to 15 percent of total direct costs.

-Recipients of the award will have the opportunity to apply for a two-year continuation grant in order to solidify the partnership and institutional changes.
-At the end of a five-year grant, we expect the following results:
+Current grantees have the opportunity to apply for a funded two-year continuation grant in order to solidify the partnership and institutional changes.
+At the end of the five years, we expect the following results: